 When a client comes into our office to discuss a car accident case, one of the most important questions that we need to determine is what type of insurance coverage do you have?
 Limited tort vs Full tort?
 The answer we get is usually, “I don’t know” or “I have full coverage” or some variation on these, but understanding the difference between full and limited tort is significant and important.
-Often times clients only learn the difference after they are involved in a Philadelphia Car Accident Lawyers, but then its too late – understanding the full tort vs limited tort election before purchasing your insurance is paramount.
-By examining the full tort vs limited tort debate from the perspective of a Philadelphia car accident lawyer will help make this topic a bit clearer for people purchasing or looking over their auto insurance policy in Pennsylvania.
+Often times clients only learn the difference after they are involved in a car accident, but then its too late – understanding the full tort vs limited tort election before purchasing your insurance is paramount.
+By examining the full tort vs limited tort debate from the perspective of a Philadelphia car accident attorney will help make this topic a bit clearer for people purchasing or looking over their auto insurance policy in Pennsylvania.

 So whats the difference between limited tort vs full tort?